Brad14t/Cybersecurity-Degree-Projects/Ethical_Issues_In_Tech.md

 2. Explain how the response from part B1 would be similar or different when applying another ethical framework from those listed in part B1 to the same ethical issue.

+C.  Acknowledge sources, using in-text citations and references, for content that is quoted, paraphrased, or summarized.

+D.  Demonstrate professional communication in the content and presentation of your submission.

 # My essay